nickyurov/WordPress-Google-Analytics-Samples/README.md

-# wpga
+# Google Analytics Samples for WordPress
-Google Analytics tracking code snippets for WordPress
+Examples of Google Analytics tracking code snippets for WordPress websites.